castorini/anserini/docs/regressions-msmarco-doc-segmented-unicoil-noexp.md

-# Anserini: Regressions on MS MARCO Document with uniCOIL
+# Anserini Regressions: MS MARCO Document Ranking

 This page describes regression experiments, integrated into Anserini's regression testing framework, with uniCOIL (without any expansions) on the [MS MARCO Document Ranking Task](https://github.com/microsoft/MSMARCO-Document-Ranking).
 The uniCOIL model is described in the following paper: